web-padawan/webcomponents.today/content/intro/index.md

 templateEngineOverride: md
 ---

-Welcome to **Web Components bookmarks** — the ultimate list of up-to-date materials, guides, and resources!
-This has been a long-lasting project and I'm excited to finally share it publicly.
-Please stay tuned to observe how this collection evolves.
-In the coming days, it will become open source.
+Welcome to **Web Components bookmarks** — the curated collection of up-to-date Web Components guides and resources!
+I'm excited to finally share this project publicly, with lots of content to be added every day in the upcoming weeks, so stay tuned.
+In the end of December, I'll make it open source.

 At the time of writing this project is still in development.
 You can track the progress at Mastodon by following the [#WebComponentsAdvent](https://fosstodon.org/tags/WebComponentsAdvent) hashtag.
 And by the way, boosts are highly welcome!
-You can also follow me on [Twitter](https://twitter.com/serhiikulykov) if you are into that kind of thing, as I'll post there too, for more visibility.
+Feel free to also follow me on [Twitter](https://twitter.com/serhiikulykov) if you are into that kind of thing, as I'll post there too, for more visibility.

 When I started to learn Web Components in early 2016, there was no such website.
 The initial wave of